omeka/Documentation/source/Reference/libraries/Omeka/Job/Dispatcher/Adapter/AdapterInterface.rst

         Set the name of the queue that the adapter will use for incoming jobs.

-        Note that this will not be used by some adapters and should be implemented to return false in those cases.
+        Note that this will not be used by some adapters and should beimplemented to return false in those cases.

         :param string $name: